LLP Act, 2008 does not cover the conversion of LLP into Company but in Companies Act, 2013 conversion of LLP into Company is covered in section 366.

-- Any Company registered under Indian Companies Act, 1882, Indian Companies Act, 1913 & Companies Act, 1956 shall not be allowed for taking registration under this Part.
+- Any company registered under the Indian Companies Act, 1882, Indian Companies Act, 1913 & Companies Act, 1956 shall not be allowed for taking registration under this Part.

-- The Company shall have at least 7 Members (i.e. a LLP shall consist of at least 7 partners at the time of conversion, if there are less than 7 then increase the number of partners first)
+- The Company shall have at least 7 Members (i.e. an LLP shall consist of at least 7 partners at the time of conversion if there are less than 7 then increase the number of partners first)

-- Company shall before taking registration, take assent of all the members present & proxies (if allowed) in a general meeting summoned for this purpose.
+- The company shall before taking registration, take assent of all the members present & proxies (if allowed) in a general meeting summoned for this purpose.

-File form URC-1 and attach following documents in the form as per Rule 3 & 4:
+- File form URC-1 and attach the following documents in the form as per Rule 3 & 4:

-- Affidavit from each proposed first directors that the proposed directors are not disqualified under section 164 to hold the position of the Director.
+- An affidavit from each proposed first director that the proposed directors are not disqualified under section 164 to hold the position of the Director.

-- List of names, address of partners of LLP.
+- List of names, addresses of partners of LLP.

 - Copy of Limited Liability Partnership Deed (if revised then copy of past deed).

-- Statement specifying Nominal share capital, No. of shares taken & amount paid, name of company with word limited/Pvt.
+- A statement specifying Nominal share capital, No. of shares taken & amount paid, name of the company with word limited/Pvt.
 Ltd.

 - Consent/NOC from all secured creditors.

-- Consent from majority of members whether present in person or in proxy (if allowed) in general meeting held for this purpose.
+- Consent from the majority of members whether present in person or in the proxy (if allowed) in a general meeting held for this purpose.

-- Undertaking that proposed directors shall comply with requirements of Stamp Act.
+- Undertaking that proposed directors shall comply with the requirements of the Stamp Act.

 - Statement of asset/liabilities certified by Chartered Accountant in Practice made for not earlier than 30 days from filling URC-1.